 Note: The Setup (BIOS) key should be installed on the screen.
 If you’re having trouble finding your particular Setup key, search online for specific instructions on accessing your BIOS or UEFI settings.

-- Once you’re inside your BIOS settings menu, go to the Advanced settings menu and look access the entry named LPSS & SCC Configuration.
+- Once you’re inside your BIOS settings menu, go to the Advanced settings menu and access the entry named LPSS & SCC Configuration.

 - Inside the LPSS & SCC Configuration menu, change the drop-down menu associated with Operating System to 7.

-- Save the changes that you just made your BIOS settings, then attempt to repeat the installation of Windows 7 and see if you’re able to complete it without encountering the same Stop Error 0x000000A5.
+- Save the changes that you just made in your BIOS settings, then attempt to repeat the installation of Windows 7 and see if you’re able to complete it without encountering the same Stop Error 0x000000A5.

 Replacing the RAM or using a different slot